preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 The Page Rollup can be set up the following way:

-+ Query: Scope - Page Collections, News.
++ Query: Scope - Page Collections, News (the Page Collection with the name "News").
 + Social Period: All default.
 + Display: Depends on how you want it to look.
 In the above example, these settings are used: